WHAT IS A PROFESSIONAL ORGANIZER?

 WHAT IS NAPO?

-The National Association of Professional Organizers (NAPO) is a group of approximately 3,500 professional organizers dedicated to helping individuals and businesses bring order and efficiency to their lives.
+The National Association of Productivity & Organizing Professionals (NAPO) is a group of approximately 3,500 professional organizers and productivity experts dedicated to helping individuals and businesses bring order and efficiency to their lives.
 NAPO's vision is to have the world recognize the value of organizing and turn to NAPO as the leading organizing authority.
 NAPO's mission is to develop, lead, and promote professional organizers and the organizing industry.
 In addition to serving its members, NAPO aims to help consumers, other professional organizers, and and those interested in becoming professional organizers by offering a variety of educational programs and serving as a resource of information.